sahilmalhotra0510/Projects/location/README.md

 To avoid merge errors, if you're making updates in the "src" and "backend" folders, append "-team" to the names of the files you've copied and customized.

-TO DO: The html we added in this "projects" fork is breaking the GitHub Docker build.
-Instead try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
-(Write loren to be added as a contributor.)
+TO DO: Try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
+(Write Loren to be added as a contributor.)

 ## Our OpenWebUI Projects